vivaria/edisonrul.ing/docs/source/cards/h/hysteric-fairy.md

 ### Card Rulings

-●Tributing 2 monsters is a cost.
+*   Tributing 2 monsters is a cost.
 Hysteric Fairy can be Tributed to pay its cost.